 The rules would have eliminated incandescent and halogen bulbs, with certain exceptions.
-But the Department of Energy rolled back the regulations before they could take effect.
+But the Department of Energy (DOE) rolled back the regulations before they could take effect.

 The DOE's actions triggered a series of lawsuits across the country.
 Now, there are different rules and regulations for states across the country.